Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 Background, I was both a system administrator and security (outsource), I started with researching information from ASD website below: https://www.cyber.gov.au/business-government/asds-cyber-security-frameworks/essential-eight

 I went through the assessment process guide, accumulate the assessment guidance information to **create a comprehensive checklist (excel file)**.
-Since, I started looking after this organisation in mid 2024, I came across that they did not have asset and inventory register, therefore, I **initiated the simple asset management process, and created the register** using Microsoft List which is an app in MS365.
+Since, I started looking after this organisation in mid 2024, I came across that they did not have asset and inventory register, therefore, I **initiated the simple asset management process, and created the asset register** using Microsoft List which is an app in MS365.
 I have spent a couple of months to collect necessary asset details.
 Additionally, I **create the list of standard user accounts and privilege users** in MS365, Network devices, and third-party web application that the organisation have used.

 I started conducting the assessment on all in-scoped system by
 - Reviewing the existence of processes,